Endometriosis update: new drugs, diagnostics, subsidies & guidelines coming

 Definitive non-surgical diagnosis may be a step closer with the development of AI-enabled imaging tools.

-Obstetrician and gynaecologist Professor Louise Hull from Adelaide Medical School, who has a PhD in endometriosis from Cambridge University, is leading a team developing IMAGENDO® – a technology that combines specialised transvaginal ultrasound and MRI to look for endometriosis markers.
-“And we use AI to detect them,” Professor Hull says.
+Gynaecologist and CREI accredited fertility specialist, Professor Louise Hull from the Robinson Research Institute, University of Adelaide, who has a PhD in endometriosis from Cambridge University, is leading a team developing IMAGENDO®––a technology that uses AI algorythims to combine diagnostic markers seen in specialised transvaginal ultrasound and MRI scans to look for endometriosis markers.

-“And we’re picking up nodules on the uterosacrals, but also sometimes we can pick up superficial markers now, so the scanning’s got much better, and the AI is improving it.”
+“Imaging is now able to detect small nodules on the uterosacral ligaments but also sometimes we can pick up superficial markers now, so scanning techniques are getting much better, and AI is improving it.”

-MRI results are used to pre-train the ultrasound AI model and vice versa, helping make both better, she adds.
+Ultrasound results are used to pre-train the MRI AI model and vice versa, improving the accuracy of both, she adds.

-If all goes well, GPs would be able to order these scans, and the AI could help automate the rebate process by confirming that an endometriosis assessment had been completed.
+If all goes well, GPs would be able to order these scans, and AI could help automate the rebate process by confirming that an endometriosis assessment had been correctly completed.

 Professor Hull hopes this will mean women need fewer imaging tests.

-“I see patients with eight scans, none of which have looked in the posterior fornix,” she says.
-“And then we get a proper scan, and there were clearly nodules that should have been detected.”
+“I see patients with eight scans, none of which have looked for the ultrasound signs of endometriosis,” she says.
+“And then we get a genuine endometriosis scan, and there were clearly nodules that should have been detected.”

 Imaging-based diagnosis could not only reduce the need for laparoscopies, it could also lead to the discovery of evidence-based treatment pathways in primary care.

-“We have no treatment that’s got evidence in general practice because we’ve never done any trials on anyone before they’ve had surgery,” Professor Hull says.
-“So the whole next step is going to be how can we start running trials in general practice to show which are the best treatments.”
+“We have no evidence to base treatment decisions on in general practice because we’ve never done any trials with participants who have not already had surgery” Professor Hull says.
+“So the next step is going to be how can we start running trials in general practice recruiting people with endometriosis who have not had surgery to show which are the best treatments in a non-surgical setting.”

 Blood tests may support endometriosis identification